Qorvo/QGateway/README.md

 ### QPG7015M setup

-Thread examples are available for the QPG7015M Evaluation kit with Raspberry Pi.
+Thread examples are available for the QPG7015M Gateway.
 See [QPG7015M instructions](Documents/Guides/user_manual_ot_qpg7015M.md) to setup an OpenThread application on this platform.

 # More information